-We believe our students can be a great resource to schools when schools can consistantly depend and plan on quality student teachers comming to their schools.
-Student teacher ratios can be reduced, ideas can be shared with cooperating teachers based on best practices learned on campus, questions that cause reflection on current practice can be asked, they can be involved in extracurricular activities, etc. Further, the Partner Schools program is focused on collaboration between BYU-Idaho and the individual schools.
-We hope schools will help us produce a better teachers, while BYU-Idaho hopes to share research and experiences that will improve schools' practices.
+We believe our students can be a great resource to schools when schools can consistently depend and plan on quality student teachers coming to their schools.
+Student teacher ratios can be reduced, ideas can be shared with mentor teachers based on best practices learned on campus, questions that cause reflection on current practice can be asked, they can be involved in extracurricular activities, etc. Further, the Partner Schools program is focused on collaboration between BYU-Idaho and the individual schools.
+We hope schools will help us produce better teachers, while BYU-Idaho hopes to share research and experiences that will improve schools' practices.
 The dialogue between our programs will make both facilities better.

 In the end, the greatest benefactor will be the children in the schools we all serve.